Skip to content

 Args:

-colors (Optional[Sequence[ColorType | Color]]): A list of colors as Color instances or strings.
+bgcolors (Optional[Sequence[ColorType | Color]]): A list of background colors as Color instances or strings.

 Returns:

-List[Color]: A list of Color objects.
+List[Color]: A list of Color objects for background colors.

 """